CoQ10: WHAT YOU NEED TO KNOW

 • Heart Failure: Research suggests that people with heart failure—especially those with milder forms—may see improvements in symptoms and quality of life when supplementing with CoQ10.

 • Statins-Induced Muscle Pain: Statins, commonly prescribed for high cholesterol, can lower CoQ10 levels and sometimes cause muscle pain or weakness.
-CoQ10 supplements might help with these side effects, though results are mixed.
+CoQ10 supplements may help alleviate these side effects, although the results are mixed.

 • Mitochondrial or Neuromuscular Disorders: Some people with mitochondrial diseases or inherited muscle disorders may benefit from CoQ10, particularly if a deficiency is confirmed.